Crafter-Minecraft/crafter-rewrite/README.md

-Sure!
-Here’s the updated README with the specified configuration details included:

 # Crafter Bot

 Crafter is a Discord bot that specializes in RCON and creates a bridge between your Minecraft server and Discord.
 It provides convenient features for server management and player interaction.